Ashok0/EnderalVREssentials/README.md

 [**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
 Requires no speech training!

+[**Immersive Gathering (Woodchopping and Mining) SE - VR Friendly v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/29710?tab=files): Chop wood and mine ore for real by swinging your axe or pickaxe!

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.

 [**Simple Realistic Archery VR**](https://www.nexusmods.com/skyrimspecialedition/mods/28524?tab=files): Automatically unequips your arrows after shooting them, then reequips the arrow after pressing the trigger (MCM configurable) over your shoulder.
 It also has options for binding different arrows to different buttons, for the position and size of the quiver, and options for attribute costs.
 Up to 25 arrow types can be bound at once.